nagelkl/infrastructure-test/README.md

-infrastructure-test
+Infrastructure Test
 ===================

-repo to test the github infrastructure and tools
+Repo for tinkering around wiht the github tools

 first Test for commit and push